10 Legit Ways to Get Free Internet (Including Cheap Options)

 Juno home page

-Juno is another carrier that offers free Internet as well as a variety of paid Internet access plans.
+Juno is another carrier that offers free Internet and a variety of paid Internet access plans.
 Their free plan is limited to ten hours per month and is good for light users.
-Juno also offers the no obligation, no contract policy.
+Juno also offers a no-obligation, no-contract policy.

 5. National Chain Stores

-Another way to get free Internet access is to take advantage of nearby national chain stores and businesses that offer free Wifi.
-Many national chain stores and restaurants offer free Internet access for customers.
+Another way to get free Internet access is to take advantage of nearby national chain stores and businesses offering free Wi-Fi.
+Many national chain stores and restaurants offer customers free Internet access.

 Most popular nationwide chains that offer free Wifi: